Mortgage Loan Boarding Process Explained

 How long does loan boarding take?

 Typically a few days to two weeks after closing.
 The lender sends the loan file to the servicer, and the servicer enters the data and activates the account.
 Delays can occur during busy periods.
+Your first mortgage payment is usually due about a month after closing, so there is typically time.

 When will I receive my first statement?